 Complete the following steps to create and configure a task that reads a voltage level from a DAQ device.

-- 1. Open a new VI. - 2.
-On the block diagram, select the Input palette on the Functions palette.
+- Open a new, blank VI. - 2.
+On the block diagram, display the Functions palette and select Express"Input to display the Input palette.